 The entrepreneur mindset, do you have one?
 People are rarely born as an entrepreneur.
 Research studies to tend favor the idea that being an entrepreneur is based on how a person thinks about and how they approach things.
-In other words, there are characteristics that can be learned to develop an entrepreneur mindset.
+In other words, some characteristics can be learned to develop an entrepreneur mindset.

 Entrepreneurs are optimistic.
 Having a positive outlook while dealing with problematic situations encourages and expands creative thinking to come up with favorable solutions.
 This can be self-taught by simply repeating a set of affirmations daily to program your mind into believing the stated outcome.